-In Chatham Central and Brompton ward between February 2025 and July 2025 there were 805 reports of violence and sexual offences, and 421 reports of anti-social behaviour.
+In Chatham Central and Brompton ward in the 12 months to October 2025 there were 1538 reports of violence and sexual offences, and 743 reports of anti-social behaviour.

-It can be seen from the following screen shot that these two types of reported crimes are the most common categories of reported crime in this ward, and both are associated with alcohol consumption.
+It can be seen from the screen shot below that these two types of reported crimes are the most common categories of reported crime in this ward, both being associated with alcohol consumption.
 Other types of crimes also associated with alcohol consumption shown in the below list are criminal damage and public order offences.

-The following six maps show the approximate locations and number of reported violence and sexual offences within and close to the Chatham CIP area in Chatham Central and Brompton ward between February 2025 and July 2025.
+The following six maps show the approximate locations and number of reported violence and sexual offences with the CIP area in Chatham Central and Brompton ward between October 2025 and May 2025.